ChemAxon/calculations-aws-examples/nmr-result-process/README.md

 ### Test using `aws` CLI

-See `com.chemaxon.calculators.NmrResponse` for details on request format.
+See `com.chemaxon.calculators.nmr.NmrResponse` for details on request format.
 See <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/invoke.html> for details on lambda invocation from `aws` CLI.